 - Enjoy, Advocate, and Bond

-The CONSIDER stage describes the transformation of someone who has had exposure to your brand from a passive observer to a viable prospect.
+This stage describes the transformation of someone who has had exposure to your brand from a passive observer to a viable prospect.
 The key here is that prospects will consider a brand off of the little information that they received from their network and other outside sources.
 So, it’s no surprise that brands more well-known usually are identified at this stage.

-The BUY stage is when the prospect turns into a customer by making a purchase.
+This stage is when the prospect turns into a customer by making a purchase.
 It is important to remember that a purchase is not always sales-driven i.e. requiring a closer/salesperson, but rather can be influenced by a brand’s digital platform.
 Customers can research for themselves and make a decision that way.
 As a result, the buying stage is highly influenced by the first two stages of the buyer’s journey.

 In all of these stages, CX is key to moving your customers through the journey and making it an enjoyable process.